Carrington College (US)

-Carrington College is a network of for-profit private colleges with its headquarters in Sacramento, California, and 17 locations throughout the Western United States.
-Established in 1967, it has a student enrollment of over 5,200 and 132,000 alumni.
+Carrington College is a network of for-profit private colleges with its headquarters in Sacramento, California.
+The school has 14 locations throughout the Western United States with a total enrollment of 8,097 and more than 132,000 alumni.

+The school confers Certificates and associate degrees as well as four online Bachelor of Science degrees.

-Carrington College offers career training in healthcare fields.
-The company is owned by San Joaquin Valley College.
+In 2025, Nick Gomez was named as president of Carrington College, which is owned by San Joaquin ValleyCollege.

 History

-The institution was founded in 1967 in Sacramento, California, as the Northwest College of Medical Assistants and Dental Assistants.
-The college was established to meet the education needs of the local healthcare community.
+Carrington College was founded in 1967 in Sacramento, California as the Northwest College of Medical Assistants and Dental Assistants.

-In 1969, the college was purchased and underwent its first name change, to Western College of Allied Health Careers – A Bryman School".
+In 1969, Northwest College of Medical and Dental Assistants was purchased by Bryman Schools who renamed it Western College of Allied Health Careers.

 The Education Corporation of America ("EdCOA, Inc.") purchased the college in 1983 and changed its name to Western Career College (WCC).
-In 1986, WCC opened a second campus in the Bayfair Center in San Leandro, California.
-The third campus opened in 1997 in Pleasant Hill, California.
+In 1986, WCC opened a second campus in San Leandro, California.
+A third campus opened in 1997 in Pleasant Hill, California.

 WCC earned regional accreditation by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges in June 2001.

-In December 2003, U.S. Education Corporation, a California-based company, acquired Western Career College.
-The U.S. Education Corporation also acquired Apollo College, which was founded by Margaret M Carlson in 1975 in Phoenix, Arizona, to prepare graduates for careers in skilled professions.
-The U.S. Education Corporation was led by president and chief executive officer George Montgomery from 2002 to 2011.
-The college expanded in August 2005 by incorporating the operations and programs of Silicon Valley College (SVC).
+In December 2003, U.S. Education Corporation acquired Western Career College along with Apollo College.
+Founded in 1976, Apollo focused preparing students for careers in healthcare and offered certificate and associate degree programs.
+Although offering similar programs, the two institutions were operated independently.

-In September 2008, U.S. Education Corporation became a division of DeVry, Inc. In 2010, Western Career College changed its name to Carrington College California and Apollo College changed its name to Carrington College.
+DeVry Inc acquired U.S. Education Corporation in September 2008.
+Two years later, DeVry changed the name of Western Career College to Carrington College California and Apollo College was renamed Carrington College.
+Together, these institutions became known within DeVry as the Carrington Colleges Group.

-Montgomery retired at the end of 2011 and was succeeded as president of the group by Robert Paul, DeVry University's vice president for metro operations.
-In 2012, under Paul's leadership, the institution's mascots, Blue and Goldie, were developed.
-In 2014, Paul succeeded David Pauldine as president of DeVry University and was succeeded as president of Carrington College Group by Jeff Akens.
-Previously, Akens had served as president of Carrington College California from 2007 to 2014 and had been with the institution since 1993.
-In 2016, Donna M. Lorraine was appointed president of Carrington College, after Akens' retirement.

 In 2014, Carrington College California received approval under the ACCJC/WASC accreditation to add the Carrington College campuses to its existing network, resulting in one consolidated institution called Carrington College.

-In December 2018, Carrington College was sold by Adtalem Global Education group (formerly the DeVry Education Group) to San Joaquin Valley College, Inc.
+DeVry Education Group rebranded itself as Adtalem Global Education in 2017 and sold Carrington College to San Joaquin Valley College, Inc. the following year.

-Carrington's Trades Education Center was introduced in 2020 in Phoenix, Arizona.
+In 2025, Carrington College and San Joaquin Valley College (SJVC) realigned their programs to fill a need for more healthcare workers in the Central Valley of California.
+As a result, Carrington took over all nursing and allied healthcare training for the two schools with SJVC assuming all business, trade, and technical courses.